-The cut is very characteristic of Brioni, with straight, padded shoulders, a clean chest and a suppressed waist.
+The dinner jacket’s cut is very characteristic of Brioni, with straight and padded shoulders, a clean chest and a suppressed waist.
 The buttoning point is at the waist.
-The sleeve head is roped for a more British touch, and the lapels are slightly on the narrow side and cut with a high gorge.
+The sleeve heads are roped for a more British touch, and the lapels are slightly on the narrow side and cut with belly and a high gorge.

 Costume designer Lindy Hemming talked about the dinner suit: “For the evening suit, he [Daniel Craig] was happy to go with Brioni, the Italian design company we’ve used on the last four films, because he knows and likes their style.
 But, because of Daniel’s more muscular physique, the evening suit is a new shape, so he looks modern in it.
 It’s fashionable to wear suits at the moment, so it doesn’t look anachronistic, and Daniel likes the tailored look.”